mark-me/mapping-dependencies/README.md

 Builds insights in the network of entities and mappings, by using RETW ouput files, to determine:

-* what the ordering of mappings should be in the ETL flow and
+* what the ordering of mappings should be in the ETL flow,
-* the consequences of a failure of a step in ETL process.
+* the consequences of a failure of a step in ETL process and
-* whether the ETL flow has no closed loops (ETL-flows should be [acyclic](https://en.wikipedia.org/wiki/Directed_acyclic_graph)),
+* whether the ETL flow has no closed loops (ETL-flows should be [acyclic](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).

 ## Mapping order